Modern Slavery Statement 2023

 Alpha Bank London Limited (ABL) is making this statement under the provisions of Section 54 (1) of the Modern Slavery Act 2015.
 This statement sets out the steps ABL has taken to ensure that neither slavery nor human trafficking (together, ‘Modern Slavery’) occur within its own operations or supply chains or our business.

-ABL has a zero tolerance appetitive towards any form of modern slavery and human trafficking and is committed to acting ethically and with integrity in all its business dealings with relationships.
+ABL has a zero-tolerance appetite towards any form of Modern Slavery and human trafficking and is committed to acting ethically and with integrity in all its business dealings with relationships.

 Our values and supporting policies reflect our commitment to act ethically and with integrity.